When To Update Your Estate Planning Documents

 Any minor children (children under the age of 18) always require special consideration when it comes to estate planning.
 They will need guardianship, living expenses, and possibly money for their education to be considered and planned for.

 If you planned your estate while your children were minors, and they come of age, it’s time to update your estate plan.
 The laws about heirs and beneficiaries change when someone becomes an adult.

 3. Update your estate plan if you get married, divorced, or separated

 Consult a lawyer before the change, if possible

 Any change in marital status should trigger an automatic review of your estate plan.
 If at all possible, schedule this review prior to the change in your marital status.
 To delay that review until after you are married, divorced, or separated could have important legal ramifications about what you are obligated to leave a spouse or ex-spouse after you die.

-Separate your assets from an ex-spouse
+Make sure to update if you need to separate your assets from an ex-spouse

 You may not have to change anything

-4. Move to another state
+4. Review your documents when you move to another state

-Tax laws vary state to state, and moving can trigger change in tax status.
+Tax laws vary from state to state, and moving can trigger a change in tax status.
 Any time you move to a new state, you’ll want to schedule a meeting with your estate attorney to see what, if anything, you might need to adjust.
 Checking in with your accountant is a good idea as well.